froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-one-click-install-how-to.md

 Enjoy.

 ---

 In order to install the latest beta release of Open Y 2.0 change the command on step 3:

 ```sh
 curl -Ls http://bit.ly/initopeny | bash -s beta
 ```

 ---

-If you found any issues - please post a message to issue queue https://github.com/ymcatwincities/openy/issues
+If you find any issues please post a message to the issue queue https://github.com/ymcatwincities/openy/issues